fast-facts/smartssh/README.md

 You can use ready-made config file from this extensions (if you use):
 - ftp-simple ([see info about configuring](https://marketplace.visualstudio.com/items?itemName=humy2833.ftp-simple#user-content-config-setting-example), servers with `"type": "sftp"` only).

-Or you can use extension settings simply add `sshextension.serverList` directive.
+Or you can use extension settings simply add `smartssh.serverList` directive.

 ## Extension settings

-#### sshextension.serverList
+#### smartssh.serverList

   * Type: `Array`
   * Defaut: `[]`